ortearle/Aztec-Quant-Analysis/README.md

 Aztec Analysis
-Written by Rebecca Tearle - many thanks to Rob Scales & Phani for their help in the code development.
+Written by Rebecca Tearle as part of Oxford Micromechanics Group - many thanks to Dr Phani Karamched, Rob Scales & Mike Goode for their help in the code development.

 What can this code do?
 	Output your Aztec figures with an at%/wt% scale bar